rclone/rclone/docs/content/chunker.md

 ### Chunking

 When rclone starts a file upload, chunker checks the file size.
-If it doesn't exceed the configured chunk size, chunker will just pass it to the wrapped remote.
+If it doesn't exceed the configured chunk size, chunker will just pass the file to the wrapped remote.
 If a file is large, chunker will transparently cut data in pieces with temporary names and stream them one by one, on the fly.
 Each chunk will contain the specified number of data byts, except for the